Asteria

 Timeline: Oct - Nov 2025

-My role was to create a visual identity that captured this lineage: heritage + mythology + contemporary chic, expressed through refined simplicity.
+I aimed to establish a coherent identity framework that that captured this lineage: heritage + mythology + contemporary chic, expressed through refined simplicity.

-The jewellery market in Palermo Soho has two dominant extremes:
+The jewelry market in Palermo Soho has two dominant extremes:

 Ultra-minimalistic brands: clean, trend-driven, but emotionally flat.